 2. Now go to Data > Table Wizard.

 3. Give your database table a name by filling in the Name* field.
-Usually, database tables should always be singular, using PascalCasing, such as CustomerName.
+Usually, table names should always be singular, using PascalCasing, such as CustomerName.

 4. Next, click the Plus button on the right side of the screen to add fields to your database, as shown here:

-5. Keep clicking the plus button to add more fields to your table.
+5. Keep clicking the Plus button to add more fields to your table.
 As before, do not add a primary key to your table.
-This will be done automatically by the Table Wizard.
+This is done automatically by the Table Wizard.

 6. Once you have added all your fields to your table, click the small next > Arrow, shown here: